PERSONAL DEPOSIT ACCOUNT AGREEMENT

 Who can pledge an account as collateral?

 Any account owner (acting alone) has the right to pledge the account as security for the repayment of any debt (regardless of who is obligated to repay the debt) without the knowledge, consent, or joinder of any co-owner.
 Any such pledge shall survive the death of the person(s) who pledged the account and shall be binding on them and their respective heirs, personal representatives, successors and assigns and on all other persons who then have or thereafter acquire any interest in the account.

 Can you transfer an account to another person?

 An owner may not transfer, assign, grant or negotiate an account.
 Instead, we will require you to close the account and open a new account in the transferee’s name.
 Further, we will not accept or acknowledge an attempted pledge or assignment of an account or an interest in an account, including a notice of security interest.

 How can you change owners or signers on an account?

 Any owner, including one of the owners of a multiple party (or joint, as applicable) account, may add owners or authorized signers to an account; provided, however, we have the right to require the signature of all owners to make the change.
-Only under special circumstances and subject to our prior approval may an owner remove another owner or authorized signer from an account.
+Only under special circumstances and subject to our prior approval may an owner remove another owner from an account.
 No change in owners or authorized signers is effective until we have received written notice of the change and have had adequate time to approve and act on it.